 The Center for Environmental Excellence by the American Association of State Highway and Transportation Officials (AASHTO) has been developed in cooperation with the Federal Highway Administration to promote environmental stewardship and to encourage innovative ways to streamline the transportation delivery process.
 The Center is designed to serve as a resource for transportation professionals seeking technical assistance, training, information exchange, partnership-building opportunities, and quick and easy access to environmental tools.

-The work of the Center is overseen by a Technical Working Group comprised of the following members:
+The work of the Center is overseen by an Advisory Board comprised of the following members:

 - Carlos Braceras, Utah DOT, Chair

 - Mark Wall, Kentucky Transportation Cabinet